 Step 1.
 Seasoning & Preheat the Oven

-- Preheat the Oven: Start by preheating your oven to a temperature of 400°F (200°C).
-This ensures that your fish bakes evenly but still quickly.
+- Preheat the Oven: Begin by preheating your oven to a temperature of 400°F (200°C).
+This step ensures that your fish bakes evenly and quickly.

-- Season with Salt and Pepper: After washing the frozen fillets with water, sprinkle a pinch of salt and pepper on both sides of each frozen fillet.
-This adds a fundamental layer of flavor to the fish.
-You can also add some herbs, shallot, ginger, garlic, etc. or drizzle a bit of lemon if desired.
+- Season with Salt and Pepper: After rinsing the frozen fillets with water, sprinkle a pinch of salt and pepper on both sides of each frozen fillet.
+This imparts a basic layer of flavor to the fish.
+If desired, you can also add some herbs, shallots, ginger, garlic, or drizzle a bit of lemon.

 - Drizzle with Olive Oil: Place the fish fillets on a baking dish lined with parchment paper.
 Drizzle a modest amount of olive oil over the fillets.
 If desired, use your fingers or a brush to evenly coat them.